 While a good, professional (human) editor is invaluable to your book – the purchase of manuscript editing software can be another prudent investment.

 Manuscript editing software programs do much more than the built-in spelling and grammar checkers in your word processor.
 Some offer “first-pass” or “last-pass” editing to clean up mistakes in spelling, grammar, and punctuation; others make suggestions for improving your language.
+Automated editing is not as good as human editing, but it is probably a good idea to get one of these programs to make some obvious corrections before sending your manuscript to an editor.

 These programs can alert you to overuse of adverbs, clichés, redundancies, overlong sentences, sticky sentences, glue words, vague and abstract words, diction, and the misuse of dialog tags, to name just a few.
 Some of these tools will even connect you with a human editor with a click of a button.
 In alphabetical order, here are some of my favorites (this is by no means an exhaustive list).